lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 ```

 ### Tool 2: Perplexity
-Create a *Space* with your course material and prompt the LLMs to generate the FAQ.
+Create a *Space* with your course material and prompt the LLMs to generate an FAQ.
 Use the same *instructional prompt* presented above.

 ### Tool 3: NotebookLM
 Create a *Notebook* with your course material and use button **FAQ** to generate the FAQ.